Privacy Policy

 We will collect and process the following Personal Data / Sensitive Personal Data about you as follows:

-Data Categories
+Data Categories |

-How we collect your data
+How we collect your data |

-Customer and prospects Personal Data in Projects
+Customer and prospects Personal Data in Projects |

-Directly from you.
-Or from other customer/ business partner and vendor referral.
-Also refer to “Contact data from website”, “Marketing Data, Events and Initiatives”.
+Directly from you, or from other customers, business partners, and vendor referrals.
+Also refer to “Contact Data from Website,” “Marketing Data, Events and Initiatives”. |

-Business Partner/Vendor or prospects Personal Data
+Business Partner/Vendor or prospects Personal Data |

-Directly from you.
-Other customer/ business partner and vendor referral.
-Also refer to “Contact data from website”, “Marketing Data, Events and Initiatives”.
+Directly from you, or from other customer/ business partners and vendor referrals.
+Also refer to “Contact Data from Website,” “Marketing Data, Events and Initiatives.” |

-Candidate Data From Third Parties or other sources (for example via recruitment agencies or Cyient employee referral but in each case only as far as legally permissible and only as far as is necessary to fulfil the position in question), which may also include public sources such as professional networking platforms or job portals.
+From third parties or other sources (for example, via recruitment agencies or Cyient employee referrals, but in each case only as far as legally permissible and necessary to fulfil the position in question), which may also include public sources such as professional networking platforms or job portals. |

-Employee Data Directly from you.
+Employee Data | Directly from you. |

-Visitor information Directly from you.
+Visitor information | Directly from you. |

-Contact data from Website Directly from you when you voluntarily fill out your information on the website through specific provided forms to receive information from us or to contact you.
-The information that you are required to fill out on the website are your identity information and contact details (e.g., First Name, Last Name, Work Email, Company Name).
+Contact data from Website | Directly from you when you voluntarily fill out your information on the website through specific forms provided to receive information from us or to contact you.
+The information that you are required to fill out on the website includes your identity details and contact information (e.g., First Name, Last Name, Work Email, Company Name).
 In general, you may browse our website without providing any Personal Data about yourself.
-On the website, we do not collect any of your Sensitive Personal Data.
+We do not collect any Sensitive Personal Data on our website. |

-Website Cookies Refer to our Cookie Policy (GP-014-CKP (Website Cookie Policy)) for information about our website cookies.
+Website Cookies | Please refer to our Cookie Policy (GP-014-CKP) for information about the use of cookies on our website. |

-Marketing Data, Events and Initiatives Directly from you when you contact (or you have been contacted) or interact with any Cyient representative, via Cyient website or events or conferences or workshops or Surveys that you attend, by telephone, email, online portal or in person or from professional networking platforms like LinkedIn, Twitter.
+Marketing Data, Events and Initiatives | Directly from you when you contact or are contacted by a Cyient representative via the Cyient website, events, conferences, workshops, or surveys you attend, by telephone, email, an online portal, or in person, or from professional networking platforms like LinkedIn and Twitter. |

 5. Purpose of processing Personal Data/ Sensitive Personal Data

-• To provide our products and services to you;
+To provide our products and services to you.

-• To set-up, administer and manage your relationship, associated accounts and records;
+To set up, administer, and manage your relationship, associated accounts, and records.

-• To receive and respond to your communications and requests;
+To receive and respond to your communications and requests.

-• To carry out activities relating to your employment contract with us (including, but not limited to, processing your salary, administering benefits, managing and providing training relevant to your role and managing your performance);
+To carry out activities relating to your employment contract with us (including, but not limited to, processing your salary, administering benefits, managing and providing training relevant to your role, and managing your performance).

-• To carry out internal research for technological development and demonstration;
+To carry out internal research for technological development and demonstration.

-• To establish, exercise or defend our legal rights or for the purpose of legal proceedings.
+To establish, exercise, or defend our legal rights or for the purpose of legal proceedings.

-• To activate website cookies and tracking technologies.
+To activate website cookies and tracking technologies.

 6. Lawful Grounds for processing Personal Data /Sensitive Personal Data

-We are entitled to Process your Personal Data or Sensitive Personal Data for the above-mentioned purposes on the basis of the following lawful grounds:
+We are entitled to process your Personal Data or Sensitive Personal Data for the above-mentioned purposes on the basis of the following lawful grounds:

-• Legal Obligations: We may process your Personal Data where it is necessary in order to comply with applicable legal and/or regulatory obligations, establish, exercise or defend our legal rights or for the purpose of legal proceedings and to prevent and respond to actual or potential fraud or illegal activities.
+- Legal Obligations: We may process your Personal Data where it is necessary in order to comply with applicable legal and/or regulatory obligations, establish, exercise, or defend our legal rights, or for the purpose of legal proceedings and to prevent and respond to actual or potential fraud or illegal activities.

 Processing Sensitive Personal Data: We may, where legally permissible, process your Sensitive Personal Data on the following lawful bases:

-• Explicit consent;
+- Explicit consent;

-• Legitimate Interests, where permitted by applicable legislation.
+- Legitimate interests, where permitted by applicable legislation;

-• Personal data manifestly made public by the data subject;
+- Personal Data manifestly made public by the data subject;

-• Public interest or health;
+- Public interest, or health;

-• Preventive or occupational medicine; and/or
+- Preventive or occupational medicine; and/or

-• Archiving purposes in the public interest, scientific or historical research purposes or statistical purposes.
+- Archiving purposes in the public interest, scientific or historical research purposes, or statistical purposes.

 7. Change of Purpose